 But this is no different than owning more than one pair of shoes, says President of the Virginia Citizens Defense League Philip van Cleave: "If you going hiking, you don’t want to use that one pair of high heels.
 Walking around the beach with shirt off and shorts … I’m probably going to use a different gun than putting on a sport coat and going out to dinner."

 Van Cleave, firmly in the gun rights camp, makes a fair point—after all, you don’t hunt ducks with a pistol.
 But consider this: With a few exceptions, shoes are neither designed as deadly weapons nor used to kill.
 Just about every gun is.
-And guns take the lives of more than 12,000 Americans each year, including seven children each day.
+Guns take the lives of more than 30,000 Americans each year (12,000 are victims of homicide), including seven children each day.
 (And guns are involved in some of the 1,200 sneaker-related deaths in the U.S. each year.)

 These minority super-owners share similarities with the typical gun owner in the United States, who the study found tended to be white, male, conservative, and living in rural areas.
 Military veterans make up 44% of all gun owners in the country—no surprise there.

 The overall ownership numbers reveal that more than one-fifth (22%) of Americans own any sort of firearm.
 Those that do tend to own more than one gun and own more than one type—both a handgun and a long gun (like an AR-15 rifle).
 While gun-toting Americans are more likely to have grown up in a home that had both, they are less likely to be Hispanic or black, and almost three times less likely to be women.